 Invite fall in with the taste and smells of warm cinnamon apple loaf with this easy gluten-free apple quick bread recipe.
 It’s perfect to welcome a neighbor, nosh on for an after-school snack, or enjoy with piping mug of breakfast coffee.

-This recipe takes the yummiest elements of applesauce muffins and gluten-free apple muffins with a crumb topping and gooey vanilla glaze, but in an easy apple loaf cake form.
+This recipe takes the yummiest elements of gluten-free apple muffins with a crumb topping and gooey vanilla glaze, but in an easy apple loaf cake form.
 The batter is as easy as mix and dump, but the bread is decadently irresistible!

-We generally have apples stocked, so our family enjoys this bread year round, just like our favorite gluten-free banana bread recipe.
+We generally have apples stocked, so our family enjoys this bread year round.
+It’s a great way to use up that extra fruit laying around, just like our favorite gluten-free banana bread recipe.
 Besides the apples, the remaining ingredients are kitchen staples you should have on hand!

-- Gluten-Free Flour – I use and recommend Cup4Cup gluten-free flour which contains xanthan gum already.
-I find it to have the best taste and texture for quick breads and yeast breads like gluten-free bread and gluten-free rolls.
-See this article for alternative recommended gluten-free flours and brand comparisons.
+- Gluten-Free Flour – I use and recommend Cup4Cup gluten-free flour .
+I find it to have the best taste and texture so I use it for all of my the breads in my homemade gluten-free recipe collection.

 - Butter – Using butter, instead of oil, in this quick bread recipe makes the crumb lighter, fluffier, and homogenizes well with the gluten-free flour.
 If you would like a dairy-free recipe, I suggest substituting vegan butter sticks and omit the salt in the recipe.